gridgain-solutions/ignite-in-k8s/benchmark/README.md

 The intended result is 5 servers: 3 server nodes, 1 client node (used only in the ignite-etcd configuration), and 1 benchmark node.
 The run-time difference between the etcd and ignite-etcd configuration is that the benchmark app/node queries the 3 server-nodes:
 - directly (for the standard etcd configuration) and the igntite-etcd client/shim node is not used.
-- indirectly (via the ignite-etcd client/node) for the ignite-etcd configuration.
+- indirectly (via the ignite-etcd client/shim node) for the ignite-etcd configuration.

 Each of the nodes should contain in $HOME:
 (1) At most two startup (or benchmark) scripts copied from the repo/branch folder 'home' to the Unbuntu $HOME folder.